nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to clear all done tasks in task list.
+1. User requests to delete all done tasks in task list.
-2. CoordiMate clears all tasks whose status is done.
+2. CoordiMate deletes all tasks whose status is done.

    Use case ends.